appserver-io/appserver/README.md

 to describe it in only a few words, but I'll try.
 A SessionBean basically is a plain PHP class.
 You MUST not instantiate it directly, because the application server takes care of its complete lifecycle.
 Therefore, if you need an instance of a SessionBean, you'll ask the application server to give you an instance.
-This can be done by a [client](<https://github.com/techdivision/persistencecontainerclient>).

-The persistence container client will give you a proxy to the session bean that allows you to invoke all methods the SessionBean provides as you can do if you would have a real instance.
+The persistence container will give you a proxy to the session bean that allows you to invoke all methods the SessionBean provides as you can do if you would have a real instance.
 But the proxy also allows you to call this method over a network as remote method call.
 Using the persistence container client makes it obvious for you if your SessionBean is on the same